Course Overview

 Our Student Hub is where you’ll find out about the services and support we offer, helping you get the best out of your time with us.

-Our Regent Campus is composed of three sites, situated on and around Regent Street – one of the most famous and vibrant streets in London.
+Our Regent Campus is comprised of two sites, situated on and around Regent Street – one of the most famous and vibrant streets in London.

 For more details, visit our locations page.